SaCut/Fanfic-Scrape/README.md

 # ------Dependencies------
 This script is written in Python 3.
 I also requires beautifulsoup to run.
-You can install it from command like with:
+You can install it from command line with:

 $pip install beautifulsoup4